 Clingstone vs Freestone

 The difference between clingstone and freestone peaches is very simple.
 You will definitely know if you are cutting into a clingstone peach.
 The pit (endocarp) will cling stubbornly to the flesh (mesocarp) of the peach.
 Conversely, freestone peach pits are easy to remove.
 In fact, when a freestone peach is cut in half, the pit will fall freely from the fruit as you upend the half.
-Not so with clingstone peaches; you basically have to pry the pit out from the flesh, or cut or nibble around it.
+Not so with clingstone peaches, you basically have to pry the pit out from the flesh or cut or nibble around it.
 Clingstone peaches are the first variety to be harvested in May through August.
 The flesh is yellow with splashes of red as it gets closer to the pit or stone.
 Clingstones are sweet, juicy, and soft-- perfect for desserts and preferred for canning and preserves.
 This type of peach is often found canned in syrup in the supermarket rather than fresh.
 Freestone peaches are most often eaten fresh, simply because the pit is easily removed.
 This variety of peach is ripe around late May through October.
 You are more likely to find these available fresh at your local market rather than clingstone varieties.
 They are a little bit larger than clingstones, firmer as well, but less sweet and juicy.
 Still, they are delicious for canning and baking purposes.

 What are Semi-Freestone Peaches?

 The third type of peach stone fruit is called semi-freestone.
 Semi-freestone peaches are a newer, hybridized variety of peach, a combination between clingstone and freestone peaches.
 By the time the fruit has ripened, it has become primarily freestone, and the pit should be fairly easy to remove.
-It is a good general purpose peach, adequate for both eating fresh as well as canning or baking with.
+It is a good general-purpose peach, adequate for both eating fresh as well as canning or baking with.